ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 The second reviewer is a designated codeowner described in the `CODEOWNERS` file.
 More information on codeowners can be [found on GitHub.](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)

-Additionally, all outstanding requested changes and comments must be resolved before merging.
+Additionally, all outstanding requested changes and comments should be resolved by the requesting reviewer before merging.
 Pushing new changes should trigger a re-review process of changed files to prevent oversights.

 Code should be passing integration and unit tests as defined in code on all supported platforms by the evolving Continuous Integration (CI) systems,